NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 #### Options

-- --config-file
+- --configfile <FILE>

-Specify the config file path to remove the setting key-value pair.
+The NuGet configuration file (nuget.config) to use.
+If specified, only the settings from this file will be used.
 If it's not specified, `%AppData%\NuGet\NuGet.Config` (Windows), or `~/.nuget/NuGet/NuGet.Config` or `~/.config/NuGet/NuGet.Config` (Mac/Linux) is used.
 See [On Mac/Linux, the user-level config file location varies by tooling.](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior#on-maclinux-the-user-level-config-file-location-varies-by-tooling)

 - -?|-h|--help